-Many people are confused with what is. trading and what is investing.
-Investing and. trading are two very different systems of. trying to profit in the monetary markets.
-The. biggest difference between them is the length. of time you hold onto the assets..
-An investor. is more interested in the long-term. appreciation and a trader is more interested in the short-term.
+Many people are confused with what is trading and what is investing.
+Investing and trading are two very different systems of trying to profit in the monetary markets.
+The biggest difference between them is the length of time you hold onto the assets.
+An investor is more interested in the long-term appreciation and a trader is more interested in the short-term.

 Many investors suffer such losses often, hoping that in five or ten years the market will bounce, and they’ll recover their losses and complete an overall increase.
 Most investors need to remember that investing is not about enduring tempests with your “beloved” company – it’s about making money.
 Traders are trying to profit on just those short-term price oscillations.
 The amount of time an active trader holds onto an benefit is very short.
 If you can catch just two index points on an average day, you can make a relaxed living as a Trader.

 Tthe goal of investing is to slowly build prosperity through the buying and holding of stocks, mutual funds, bonds and other investment instruments.
 Trading includes the more frequent buying and selling of stocks with the goal of producing returns.
 Trading profits are produced through buying at a lower price and selling at a higher price within a relatively short period of time.
 Where traders must make profits (or take losses) within a definite period of time, and often use a protective stop loss order to automatically close out losing positions at a predetermined price level.